Wednesday, May 31, 2006

 cooperate both by their expertise and finances with members of the Work in

-multiple humanitarian enterprises world-wide, to promote human dignity,
+multiple humanitarian enterprises world-wide, to promote human dignity,and are granted spiritual benefits.

 If you have any other questions I will be glad to answer you to